-Stop Browser Notifications for Good: Block Pop-Ups in Chrome, Firefox, Edge, and Safari
+Block Browser Notification Pop-Ups in Chrome, Firefox, Edge, and Safari

-Block browser notification pop-ups in Chrome, Firefox, Edge, and Safari with one setting change — and revoke any permissions you already granted by mistake.
+Block browser notification pop-ups in Chrome, Firefox, Edge, and Safari with one setting change, then revoke any permissions you granted by mistake.
+Done in two minutes.

 Quick Answer